Dr-Lazarus/DApp/README.md

 ## About The Project

 <p align="left">
-   Cryptocurrency-based fundraising campaign for a better distribtuion on the Polygon network.
+   Cryptocurrency-based fundraising campaign for a better distribution on the Polygon network.
 Accept donations in MATIC, provide donors with receipts, NGO to create and manage campaigns, and beneficiary to request and withdraw funds.
 </p>

 #### Network